victorpma/meuporquinho-notification/README.md

 # meuporquinho-notification
-RabbitMQ consumer for triggering push notifications and emails
+RabbitMQ consumer to triggering push notifications and emails